 A. Municipal Finance

 Among the most important uses of the CAFR is in the issuance and trading of municipal bonds.
-Just like businesses do, government entities often require financing for projects, including roads, bridges, airports, utility systems, and so on.
+Just like businesses, government entities often require financing for projects, including roads, bridges, airports, utility systems, and so on.
 To finance such projects these government entities issue debt—that is, bonds that promise payment of a certain interest rate on loaned money as well as the principal balance at a given time.

-Because CAFRs are currently published in PDF format, the data from them is not directly available to users on a timely basis.
+Because CAFRs are currently published in PDF format, the data is not directly available to users on a timely basis.
 Because they lack resources to pore over thousands of CAFRs to retrieve the data they need, data users in the municipal bond market purchase the data from companies that specialize in converting the information in CAFRs into usable data.
 Publishing the data in a machine-readable format that data aggregators can automatically ingest will lower the cost of acquiring the data and make the data available more quickly.
 Having access to the data on a timelier basis will enable data users to do a more thorough assessment of credit risk, thereby enabling the market to divide the government entities that are good credit risks from the poor ones.
-This will have the knock-on effects of lowering the interest rates paid by governments who present good credit risks and motivating the riskier governments to improve, because improvement pays off with better interest rates.
+This will have the knock-on effects of lowering the interest rates paid by governments who present good credit risks and motivating the governments who pose greater risk to improve, because improvement pays off with better interest rates.

 In the current environment, it is harder to assess credit risk than it should be.
 In the words of one bond analyst, the municipal market is twenty years behind other asset classes.
-The natural result is that the interest rates many government entities must pay are higher than they should be.
+The natural result is that the interest rates many government entities pay are higher than they should be.
 The less investors are able to compare and analyze detailed data on municipal bonds, the more risk they perceive.
-More risk leads them to demand higher interest rates or refuse to invest at all, contributing to illiquidity.
+The perception of higher risk leads them to demand higher interest rates or refuse to invest at all, contributing to illiquidity.
 A 2011 Brookings discussion paper estimated that market illiquidity adds more than 1.1% to municipal bond yields, suggesting over $30 billion in extra annual interest costs.
-More data in more usable formats would flush some risks out of the municipal bonding system and reduce the cost of borrowing overall.
+More data in more usable formats would flush some risks out of the municipal bond system and reduce the cost of borrowing overall.
 That would mean more government projects financed at lower costs, with all the public benefits, economic growth, and revenue growth that would result.